platformland/electric-book/book/text/governance.md

 Don't just rely on access controls to limit the use of data.

+>### Example: The Web Integrity Project
+> The Web Integrity Project systematically monitors changes to 30,000 federal agency webpages using software that crawls URLs every few days and alerts us when a change has been made.
+A team of analysts review the changes, and the Web Integrity Project extensively reviews and vet and changes we decide to report on.
+The regular monitoring of websites forms the basis of our efforts to hold the federal government accountable by revealing shifts in information and public access to resources.
+We work with journalists to make our findings public, and we produce policy analyses to evaluate and recommend changes to web governance practices and help ensure access to valuable Web resources.
+>
+> Many of the changes we find are minor or routine.
+Others reflect stated shifts in policy.
+Some reveal the removal of large amounts of useful information or data from public view.
+And sometimes we see alterations to websites that are more like spoilers: they foreshadow changes in policy that will come later after a much longer, more open rulemaking process or a public announcement of the policy shift.
+>
+> A government API that included data on content changes, the creation and removal of pages, and usage statistics would be of immense use in our work.
+We could build a more automated and efficient workflow with access to information on which pages were changed, removed, or added and exactly when.
+>
+> — Dr Sarah John, Director, Web Integrity Project
+\{:.box}

 [^1]:   For an example see [https://www.gov.uk/info/jobsearch](https://www.gov.uk/info/jobsearch)

 [^2]:   NSW Government, "Feedback Assist", [https://www.digital.nsw.gov.au/digital-design-system/components/reusable-components/feedback-assist](https://www.digital.nsw.gov.au/digital-design-system/components/reusable-components/feedback-assist).
 Retrieved 25th June 2019.